 Macys Flower Show.
 Photo: Kent Miller

-Macy’s Annual Flower Show is one of the largest in the City.
-The show features blooms from around the world—the rare, the exotic and the simply beautiful.
-Also enjoy specially created garden environments and guided tours.
+This Macy’s tradition is one of the largest of its kind.
+The show arranges blooms from around the world—the rare, the exotic and the simply beautiful.
+Visitors can also enjoy specially created garden environments and guided tours.

 New York International Auto Show.
 Photo: Jen Davis